dangoslen/dangoslen-me-site/content/blog/my-top-takeaways-from-team-topologies.md

 In many contexts, the structure and identity of a team are relatively easy to understand.
 In sports, a team has a clear mission - win games.
 A band has a clear mission of creating incredible music.
 The structure of such teams is also usually pretty simple - a captain or band-leader is primarily held responsible for setting the team's tone, vision, and direction.
 Other team members still work together around a common goal with well-defined roles within the team.
 Forming a team is easier when you know the roles.

 In software and other business contexts, though, things can get murky.
-We know teams are good, but we don't know what a great should look like.
+We know teams are good, but we don't know what a great team should look like.
 The mission and structure can get complicated - should this team be building that?
 Do we need to hire a database administrator for a team or hire one to support multiple teams?
-And when mission and structure are lacking on a team, the team itself can begin to suffer.
+Is a manager a tech lead?
+And when mission and structure are lacking, the team itself can begin to suffer.

-[Team Topologies](https://www.amazon.com/dp/1942788819/ref=cm_sw_r_tw_dp_HNAAY7T48G4ZAHAQ1644) is a book targeted to help fix that problem.
-Written by X and Y, the book captures their insight into the world's top software organizations.
+[Team Topologies](https://www.amazon.com/dp/1942788819/ref=cm_sw_r_tw_dp_HNAAY7T48G4ZAHAQ1644) is a book targeted to help fix this problem.
+Written by Manuel Pais and Matthew Skelton, the book captures their insight into the world's top software organizations.
 Focusing on teams that have undergone various DevOps and Agile transformations, the authors provide an inside scoop onto the secret sauce for these companies.
 While being a little dense and academic, the book still provides direct actions for organizations trying to make changes to increase their productivity.

 Let's dig into their findings.